This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

 The walks up onto the escarpment provide panoramic views across Kakadu.

 Anbangbang Billabong is filled by the run-off from Nawurlandja, Nourlangie and Nourlangie Creek.
-It is cut off from water sources during the dry season.
-The billabong attracts dingoes, wallabies and woodland birds.
+The billabong is cut off during the dry season and attracts dingoes, wallabies and woodland birds.

 The Anbangbang Gallery and other rock art nearby was photographed by British naturalist Sir David Attenborough in 1962.

 We drove along a sandy track wondering where it would lead and were pleasantly surprised to find a gorgeous billabong and camping area at the end of the track.
-Sandy Billabong is quite likely the prettiest camping spot in the World Heritage-listed national park.
+Sandy Billabong is, I think, the prettiest camping spot in the World Heritage-listed national park.

 I didn’t dare stick my toes in the water as I’m certain there were crocodiles waiting for a tasty tourist!